curl/everything-curl/cmdline-urls.md

 and thus handle the file differently than if it would use another mode.

 You tell curl that the FTP resource is an ASCII type by appending ";type=A" to the URL.
-Getting the 'foo' file from example.com's root dir using ASCII could then be made with:
+Getting the 'foo' file from example.com's root directory using ASCII could then be made with:

     curl "ftp://example.com/foo;type=A"